 8. “Sunshine of Your Love” By Cream

-When some of the most talented musicians and poets banded together, the Cream “of the crop” was formed (see that I did there?).
+When some of the most talented musicians and poets banded together, the Cream “of the crop” was formed (see what I did there?).
 It’s one of the first rock supergroups in the scene, and this song is an excellent example of what masters of the guitar, drums, and a microphone can do when they come together.

-Sunshine of Your Love is easily one of the band’s most popular songs, famous for its catchy opening theme and deeplyrics.
+Sunshine of Your Love is easily one of the band’s most popular songs, famous for its catchy opening theme and deep lyrics.
 Compared to other tracks on the list, it’s slightly more technically demanding, but the repetitive riffs make it easily approachable for beginners.